-Is an earthquake going to hit Washington on October 15?
+Is an earthquake going to happen on October 15?

-The ShakeOut is a DRILL planned for October 15, 2014 (and the third Thursday of October each year).
-We are not predicting an earthquake to occur, though because many areas of Washington are seismically active region it's not impossible.
+The ShakeOut is a DRILL planned, in most areas, for October 15, 2015 (and the third Thursday of October each year).
+We are not predicting an earthquake to occur, though because many areas of the world are seismically active region it's not impossible.

 Who can participate in the ShakeOut?

 Everyone!
-We want every person who works, lives, and plays in Washington to participate in the drill.
+We want every person across the globe to participate in the drill.
 You can register just your family or your school, business, or organization.
 The best way to ShakeOut is to personalize the experience for oneself.
-If you will be at work at 10:15 a.m. on October 15, 2014, have your entire office practice what they would do in an earthquake.
+If you will be at work at 10:15 a.m. on October 15, 2015, have your entire office practice what they would do in an earthquake.
 If you are at school, have your class drill.
 Make a plan with your family.
-Designate an out-of-state contact.
+Designate an out-of-area contact.
 Imagine a real earthquake and how you would actually react to it!
 Check out www.shakeout.org/register and register to participate.